hideya/test-image-processing/docs/SPECIFICATIONS.md

    - Converted to JPEG format with 85% quality for bandwidth optimization
    - Rotation is applied before upload

-4. **Upload Process**:
+4. **Upload and Processing**:
    - FormData object is created with:
      - Processed image file
      - Custom date (ISO format with time set to noon to avoid timezone issues)
      - Rotation angle
    - JWT token is added to the Authorization header
    - Submitted to `/api/images/upload` endpoint
+   - No memo or iconIds are sent at this stage
    - Upload and processing progress is indicated with loading animation

-5. **Handling Server Response**:
+5. **Receiving Results**:
-   - Server processes the image synchronously and returns in a single response:
+   - Server returns the processed image, angle measurements, and measurement ID
-     - Processed image as base64 data
-     - Angle measurements
-     - Image metadata
-   - Client displays the processed image and angles immediately
+   - Client displays the processed image, date, and angles immediately
+   - Client presents form for adding metadata below the results

+### Step 2: Adding Metadata

+1. **Metadata Input**:
+   - User views the processing results
+   - User can now make informed decisions about notes and icons
+   - User adds optional notes and selects icons based on the results

+2. **Metadata Submission**:
+   - Client sends a PATCH request to `/api/measurements/:id/metadata`
+   - Request includes the memo text and selected iconIds
+   - JWT token is added to the Authorization header
-   - Updates UI with results
+   - UI shows loading state during submission

+3. **Completion**:
+   - Server confirms metadata update
+   - Client displays success message
-   - Refreshes measurement list to include the new data
+   - Data cache is invalidated to refresh chart data
+   - Process is complete

-6. **Error Handling**:
+4. **Error Handling**:
    - Client displays appropriate error messages for various failure cases
-   - Handles network errors, invalid files, and server processing failures
+   - Handles network errors, validation failures, and server errors
-   - Allows retry on failure
+   - Allows retry on failure for both steps

 ## Server-Side Image Processing

-The server employs a memory-based image processing pipeline:
+The server employs a memory-based image processing pipeline with a two-step workflow:

+### Step 1: Image Upload and Processing

 1. **Upload Handling**:
-   - Uses multer middleware for multipart/form-data parsing
+   - Uses busboy for multipart/form-data parsing (compatible with Netlify Functions)
    - Validates file type and size constraints
    - Generates a unique hash key for the image